viktor1vasilevski/UserManagementAppUI/README.md

 - Real-time notifications using ngx-toastr
 - Secure route guarding to restrict access based on roles and active status

+## Architecture Overview

+This project highlights:

+- **HTTP Interceptor:** Injects JWT tokens into all outgoing API requests and handles errors globally.
+- **Route Guards:** Secure routes based on user roles and active status, preventing unauthorized access.
+- **Models:** Strongly typed interfaces representing users and other entities.
+- **Data Service:** Implements a Unit of Work pattern managing all CRUD operations through a centralized service for cleaner and maintainable code.

 ## Usage